Avoiding Common Mistakes with Mist Coat Drying Time Tips for Beginners

 Prevent excessive paint absorption, which can cause patchiness

-Typically, a mist coat uses a standard emulsion paint diluted with about 30-50% water.
+Typically, a mist coat uses a standard emulsion paint (Contract paint or New plaster paint.
+NOT Vinyl Paint) diluted with about 30-50% water.
 This thinner consistency allows it to soak into the plaster and create a sealed, even surface.

 Drying Time